The Sysudoku Guide

 This is the online version of the Sysudoku Guide.
 It’s a pyramid of pages.
 Pages are accessed directly through a drag-and-click menus.
 Click on a menu link to access the page.
 Drag right on a on the parent link into a menu of child pages.

-The Sysudoku system is engineered to take advantage of universal human abilities, and for puzzles of every difficulty level.
-For very hard puzzles, the system supports templates for universally available office software, to make Sudoku solving these puzzle an especially pleasurable challenge.
+“Sysudoku” stands for Systematic Sudoku, a system for solving sudoku number placement puzzles.
+The Sysudoku system is engineered to take advantage of human abilities to solve puzzles of every difficulty level.
+For hard puzzles, the system supports templates for universally available office software.

-Sysudoku Basic concentrates human ingenuity on the currently simplest task.
-The beginning phase, the bypass, gets the most placements from the fewest candidates.
-Only the givens, the placements already made – the clues – and the most telling of the candidates, are involved.
+Sysudoku Basic concentrates attention on the basic solving task, and solves most newspaper and magazine puzzles.
+The beginning phase, the bypass, gets more placements from the fewer candidates.
+Only the givens, the placements already made, the clues, and the most telling of the candidates, are involved.
 Then in two more basic stages, pairs of strongly linked candidates are added.
 Box marking adds linked pairs in boxes.
 Line marking adds the links along rows and columns, while completing all candidates line by line.

 Sysudoku Advanced pages equip you for the hard puzzle collections offered in books and web sites.
 They provide a plan of attack, with the sequence of actions, why they work, and how to recognize when they apply.
 The methods are labeled as “advanced”, not because they are complicated, but simply because they depend on having all candidates, and therefore follow basic stages

 Both basic and advanced Sudoku are analyzed in these blog posts, usually among puzzles pre-selected for collection reviews.
 The posts provide very worthwhile examples, especially for those willing to read through traces by filling out grids, and to consult this guide to pin down exactly why each move is made, and to invest in the tools used here to reveal the logic of the solving paths.